 In 2014, Lawrie graduated with a Masters of Fine Arts in Interdisciplinary Arts from Goddard College, at their Port Townsend, Washington campus.

-She is a founding member of the Southern Lakes Artist Collective (SLAC), and a member of the Yukon Art Society and the Hui No‘eau, on Maui, Hawai‘i where her work was juried into their annual exhibition.
-In Whitehorse her work can be seen at Arts Underground or by arranging a studio visit.
+She is a founding member of the Southern Lakes Artist Collective (SLAC), and a member of the Yukon Art Society and the Hui No‘eau, on Maui, Hawai‘i.
+Her work can be found at Art Project Paia on the Hana Highway on Maui.

 For most of 2016, Lawrie dedicated her efforts to the creation of spaces for art-makers and community builders.
 Art Carcross is a multi-partered project with a gallery space, a mentorship component and a community-building focus. click here